plone/cookiecutter-zope-instance/README.rst

             "CHAMELEON_CACHE": "{{ cookiecutter.location_clienthome }}/cache"
         }

+    Attention, due to a `bug in cookiecutter 2.2.0 to 2.5.0 <https://github.com/plone/cookiecutter-zope-instance/issues/15>`_ the value of the environment variable is not added or updated but replaced!

 ``environment_paths``
     Since all relative paths are turned into absolute ones, we need to tell the cookiecutter which environment variables are paths.
     By default it is set to ``["CHAMELEON_CACHE"]`` (when customizing, always include it)